kalekundert/bind_dna/notebook/validate_b1h/measure_zif268_binding_via_noyes2008/notes.rst

   for the reaction with an accidental ≈20x excess of insert.
 I'm a little surprised this made a difference.
 Maybe the problem is that not all of the inserts were phosphorylated in the latter reaction.

+2021/09/08:

+- I tried to gel purify f131 and f132, but failed because the sample floated out of the well.
+I think I accidentally "eluted" in PE.
+That said, the Nanodrop concentration looked reasonable; not sure how to explain that.